Sireesha-Upenn/Project3-CUDA-Path-Tracer/README.md

 ## Edge Avoiding À-Trous Filter Algorithm

+This algorithm takes the ray traced image, position and normal buffers as input and produces a denoised image as output.
+In our approach, we store the position and normals after the first bounce in G-Buffers.
+We also use Ping pong buffers for the output since reading and writing to the same buffer can cause race conditions.
 <img src="/img/denoise/algo.png"/>

 Each iteration of the À-Trous algorithm (with increasing step width) corresponds to computing one more level of the wavelet analysis which also corresponds to doubling the filter size.